cregan727/nf-rnator/README.md

   based on the script's own file location. `$SLURM_SUBMIT_DIR` is set correctly by SLURM regardless -- just make sure you `sbatch` from the same directory as your input files.
+- The `#SBATCH --cpus-per-task`/`--mem` request has to actually cover the biggest per-process resource request in `nextflow.config` (`STARSOLO` alone needs `cpus 32` / `memory '120 GB'`), not just enough to launch Nextflow itself -- since everything runs inside this one allocation with no sub-job submission, undersizing it doesn't fail cleanly, it gets STARSOLO silently OOM-killed by the cgroup partway through a run.
+Keep the SBATCH header in sync with `nextflow.config`'s `executor { cpus / memory }` block, which caps what Nextflow's local executor will try to run at once; bump both together if you want more than one STARSOLO task (one per library x genome pair) running concurrently.